CyprienRicque/stdflow/README.md

 each step should export the data by using export_tabular_data function which does the export in a standard way a step can be

-- a file: jupyter notebook/ python file
+- a file: jupyter notebook
+- python file (in coming)
-- a python function
+- a python function (in coming)

 ### Recommended steps